Abeeekoala/IAC-Team-12/README.md

 **Reset Functionality**

 On the `rst`, all cache entries are cleared, and the validity bits and dirty bits are reset to their default values.

-(if we want a shorter summary for this)
-Address Breakdown: The input address is parsed to determine the cache set and tag.
-Cache Access: The system checks both ways in the selected set to see if the requested data is present.
-If not, it triggers a stall and handles cache miss logic (write-back or fetch).
-Write-back & LRU Update: When writing or evicting data, the LRU bit (U) is updated to track the most recently used way.
-If the cache is full, the least recently used way is evicted.
-Cache Read and Write Handling: The system handles different load and store operations (e.g., byte, halfword, word), managing the data accordingly.
-MMIO Access: Specific memory-mapped I/O addresses bypass the cache and provide direct memory access.